xsscx/xnuimagefuzzer/README.md

 ## Quick Start
 - Create a new iOS Application in Xcode
 - Copy the Source File and Paste into main.m
-- Copy the Flowers.exr, and any UTT Image File Type into your XCode Project
+- Copy the Flowers.exr, and any Image File Type into your XCode Project
 - Edit the Scheme
   - For Arguements on Launch
-    - Flowers.exr, or any UTT Image File Type
+    - Flowers.exr, or any Image File Type
     - -1
 - Run